GMAT vs SAT: A Complete Comparison

 As we’ve seen, the questions on the GMAT are more difficult than those on the SAT.
 Even though the math questions on the SAT use some concepts that are more advanced than those involved in GMAT math questions, SAT math questions are not as difficult to solve as GMAT math questions.
 Similarly, SAT Reading and Writing questions are easier to answer than GMAT Verbal questions.

-So, we already have the sense that the GMAT is the harder of the tests.
+So, we already have the sense that the GMAT is the more difficult of the tests.
 However, there are also other reasons why the GMAT is harder.

 Time Pressure